 - (1) Conciliation: The Division provides conciliation services for parties in domestic relation matters as provided by ORS 107.510 to 107.610.
 All Division conciliation records and conciliation communications, oral or written, are confidential, and Division employees and the parties may not be examined about such records or communications and neither may be used in any civil or criminal action. - (2) Mediation: The Division will mediate all domestic relations actions that involve controversies regarding custody, parenting time or visitation of children.
 This includes requests for joint custody and, when ordered, contempt matters involving parties who are non-parents.
 The mediator will report the outcome to the court and the parties or their counsel in writing.
 Mediation proceedings are confidential.
 All Division mediation records and all mediation communications, oral or written, are confidential.
-Division employees and the parties may not be examined about such records or communications, and the records may not be used in any civil or criminal action. - (3) Evaluation: When directed by court order, the Division may conduct an investigation and evaluation of the parties whenever mediation does not resolve all custody, parenting time and visitation issues or when mediation is inappropriate or waived.
-The sole purpose of the investigation and evaluation is to assist the court.
-In accordance with ORS 107.425, the evaluations will include the character of the parties, family relations and past conduct in a report.
-The report shall be disclosed to the parties and may be offered as an exhibit subject to all rules of evidence.
-Evaluation proceedings are confidential.
-A standard form of Order has been adopted by the court and that Order governs access to Family Court Services files.
-A copy of the order is available on the court's website: http://courts.oregon.gov/courts/Multnomah
+Division employees and the parties may not be examined about such records or communications, and the records may not be used in any civil or criminal action. - (3) Co-Parent Communication Coaching: The Division offers co-parent communication coaching based on the New Ways for Families approach.
+The service includes a 12 lesson online course and 4 individual coaching sessions with a trained co-parent communication coach and member of the Family Court Services staff.
+The content is designed to assist parents to manage conflict, negotiate decisions, promote respectful communication, encourage themselves in times of stress, and co-parent more effectively.
+All Division co-parent coaching records and communications, oral or written, are confidential, and Division employees will only testify in a civil proceeding by subpoena.
+Parents can participate in coaching voluntarily or by court order.
+A standard form of Order has been adopted and is available on the OJD website.